telerik/kendo-ui-core/docs/controls/editors/editor/overview.md

 Note that `<textarea>` `cols` and `rows` are required attributes and they can influence the dimensions of a `<textarea>` element as well.
 However, browsers do not apply them in a consistent manner, so the Editor ignores them when its size is rendered.

-When using the classic (iframe) mode, the Editor cannot assume a very small height, because it needs some minimum reasonable space for its toolbar and editable area.
+When using the classic (iframe) mode, the Editor cannot assume a very small height, because it needs some minimum reasonable space for its toolbar and editable areas.
 The default widget height is 250px.
-In order to set a height, which is smaller than 200px, the following approach should be used:
+To set a height, which is smaller than 200px, use the approach shown in the example below.

+###### Example

 ```html
 <style>